 - Reflecting on your school experiences (or work experiences), consider an inspirational teacher/mentor/boss.
 Describe TWO strategies this teacher/mentor/boss has used to motivate their students (or workers).
 (500 words) - Read the article: Ryan, R. M., & Deci, E. (2000).
 Self-determination theory and the facilitation of intrinsic motivation, social development, and well-being.
-American Psychologist, 55, 68-78.
-(This will be made available via Moodle and in a mass email that will be sent informing students about this assessment) - Reflecting on this Ryan and Deci article, describe TWO strategies a high school teacher could use to promote the psychological needs of autonomy OR competence OR relatedness in students.
+American Psychologist, 55, 68-78. - Reflecting on this Ryan and Deci article, describe TWO strategies a high school teacher could use to promote the psychological needs of autonomy OR competence OR relatedness in students.
 (THESE MUST BE DIFFERENT TO THE STRATEGIES DESCRIBED IN THE FIRST REFLECTION) (1000 words)